-The Master of Arts in Teaching program is designed to help career changers enter the field of secondary teaching (grades 5 through 12).† The Bureau of Labor Statistics predicts that the increases in enrollment may result in job growth for kindergarten, elementary, and high school teachers are expected to be favorable as teachers become eligible for retirement.‡§ If you are interested in obtaining a teaching position in your area, Kaplan University career specialists can provide you with information.
+The Master of Arts in Teaching program is designed to help career changers enter the field of secondary teaching (grades 5 through 12).† The Bureau of Labor Statistics predicts that the increases in enrollment may result in job growth for kindergarten, elementary, and high school teachers through 2022.‡§ If you are interested in obtaining a teaching position in your area, Kaplan University career specialists can provide you with information.
 If you are interested in pursuing certification in your home state, your admissions advisor can explain how to pursue alternative certification and who to contact at your state department.
 Upon successful completion of the program, you will receive a master’s degree and may be eligible to pursue further doctorate-level studies.#

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.